 As announced on December 7, 2021 the Company commenced a comprehensive infill drilling program to further define and increase the confidence level of the mineral resource within the Plymouth Deposit (currently open in several directions).
 In February 2022, based on positive observations this program was expanded to include additional holes at the Plymouth Deposit.
-All drilling activities at the Plymouth Deposit were completed in April 2022, with detailed testing and analysis work continuing throughout Q2 2022.
-As well, an initial exploration program specifically to test the historical geological assumptions made and potential regarding the adjacent North and South Hartford properties was initiated and completed in July 2022, with results currently pending.
+All drilling activities at the Plymouth Deposit were completed in April 2022, with detailed testing and analysis work performed throughout Q2 and Q3 2022.
+As well, an initial exploration program specifically to test the historical geological assumptions made and potential regarding the adjacent North and South Hartford deposits was initiated and completed in July 2022, with results currently pending.

-The Company is very pleased with the results of the infill drill and resource expansion program, as they have confirmed the grades, widths, and near-surface positioning of the mineralization as described further above under the heading "RESULTS OF EXPANDED INFILL DRILL PROGRAM".
+The Company is encouraged by what was encountered during the infill drill and resource expansion program and demonstrated by the results described further above under the heading "RESULTS OF EXPANDED INFILL DRILL PROGRAM".